 This is where the latest issue of CNIL comes in for WhatsApp so that the social media’s compliance with the process is verified.
 The latter informed CNIL that about 10 million user data of the French were never processed.
 Also, the investigations revealed violations of French Data Protection Act.

 It was noticed that WhatsApp actually transfers data to Facebook for business intelligence and security evaluation.
 This means that phone numbers and usage habits on the app are shared among the two companies.
 CNIL ruled out that the business intelligence purpose is not legal as per the Data Protection Act for any transfer.

 Furthermore, neither users’ consent nor WhatsApp’s legitimacy in interest can be applied as arguments regarding this case.
 Even, the consent is not validly collected either, as the purpose is yet to be specifically confirmed.
-The invalid angle further remains due to the need of uninstalling the app if the data transfer is chosen to be refused.
+The invalid angle remains due to the need to uninstall the app if the data transfer is chosen to be refused.

 Adding to the fuel is the fact that WhatsApp can’t claim legitimacy in interest for data transfer to Facebook as there’s no guarantee on preserving user interest and fundamental freedoms.
 This is obvious as there is no compatible arrangement to refuse the transfer and then keep on using the app.